 More than 160 countries produce oil and gas and are all competing to see their resources developed by companies, such as ExxonMobil, Chevron, Suncor, Statoil and Husky Energy.

 Even within Canada, provinces are also competing to develop and market their oil and gas resources to the world.
-Newfoundland and Labrador is part of this global competition and faces the ongoing challenge of attracting investment from the world’s oil and gas companies.
+Atlantic Canada is part of this global competition and faces the ongoing challenge of attracting investment from the world’s oil and gas companies.

 Did you know?